liangxianzhe/oh-my-vim/README.md

     curl -L https://raw.github.com/liangxianzhe/dotvim/master/prepare_mac.sh | sh

-For Linux, you will need figure out what the above script does, and install them according (apt-get etc) for now.
+For Linux, you will need to figure out what the above script does, and install them according (apt-get etc).
 Please note a vim with lua support is needed.
 Please contact me if you'd like to help to create script.

 #### Set up the vim:

-First delete/backup your ~/.vimrc and ~/.vim, then run:
+First delete your ~/.vimrc and ~/.vim (backup if you like), then run:

     curl -L https://raw.github.com/liangxianzhe/dotvim/master/install.sh | sh

+This will clone this repo to your current folder.
+Then link ~/.vimrc and ~/.vim.

 Now open vim, it will set up a bunch of plugins at the first time.
 Then you are all set.